The Most Expensive Things Prince William And Kate Middleton Own

 The Olympic Cartier set

-In 2012, Kate Middleton stepped out wearing a very expensive Cartier necklace to an event at The National Portrait Gallery.
-The necklace, called the Trinity necklace, is a part of a set that was a nod to the Olympic Games, per Marie Claire.
+In 2012, Kate Middleton stepped out wearing a very expensive Cartier necklace to an event at the National Portrait Gallery.
+The necklace, called the Trinity necklace, was a part of a set that was a nod to the 2012 London Summer Olympic Games.
 The necklace on its own is worth about $60,000 and is made of three different types of 18-karat gold and diamonds.
-Cartier "denied lending it to the Duchess of Cambridge" which means she, or someone close to her, spent the full dollar amount to keep the item in her permanent collection.
+Cartier confirmed that they didn't give the jewelry as a gift, which means she, or someone close to her, spent the full dollar amount to keep the item in her permanent collection.

-This was proven further when, a few years later, she was spotted wearing the matching earrings, meaning she must have had the full set all along.
-The matching Cartier hoops are reportedly worth over $56,000, per Us Weekly.
-This makes the set worth well over $100,000, making this one of the most expensive items the Princess owns.
+This was proven further when, a few years later, Kate was spotted wearing the matching earrings, meaning she must have had the full set all along.
+The matching Cartier hoops are reportedly worth over $56,000, making the set worth well over $100,000, making this one of the most expensive items the Princess owns.
 According to Express, the pricey set was a gift from her husband.

 Ballon Bleu de Cartier watch

-Kate Middleton is no stranger to wearing designer fashion and apparently has expensive taste.
-In 2012, The Daily Mail reported that the princess spent over $45,000 on her wardrobe that year and that Prince Charles is the one who provided the budget for her.
-However, many of the super expensive outfits Middleton has stepped out in are actually borrowed from designers, according to Vogue.
+Kate Middleton is no stranger to wearing glamorous designer fashion and apparently has expensive taste.
+In 2012, The Daily Mail reported that the princess spent over $45,000 on her wardrobe that year and that the then-Prince Charles is the one who provided the budget for her.
+However, many of the super expensive outfits Middleton has stepped out in are actually lent to her by the designers.

-Her wedding dress, however, is presumably owned by the couple and is surely one of the most expensive pieces of clothing she owns, worth over $300,000, per The Sun.
+However, Kate's wedding dress is presumably one of the most expensive pieces of clothing she owns, worth over $300,000.
 Designed by Sarah Burton for Alexander McQueen, the gown was made of ivory satin and lace, complete with an 8-foot train.
-Following the 2011 wedding, the dress was on display at Buckingham Palace for the rest of the year, where royal fans could see it up close and in person.
+Following the 2011 wedding, the dress was put on display at Buckingham Palace for the rest of the year, where royal fans could see it up close and in person.
 After the exhibition, the dress went into storage as a part of the Royal Collection.

-The bracelet alone is thought to be worth over $50,000.
-Composed of a pattern with a central yellow-hued diamond surrounded by smaller diamond clusters, the bracelet is a standout piece, and the princess has worn it on several occasions, including to a 2011 BAFTA event in Los Angeles when she paired it with a flowy lilac dress and diamond belt, per Insider.
+Composed of a pattern with a central yellow-hued diamond surrounded by smaller diamond clusters, the bracelet is a standout piece.
+Thought to be worth over $50,000, the princess has worn it on several occasions, including to a 2011 BAFTA event in Los Angeles when she paired it with a flowy lilac dress and diamond belt.

 The couple's most expensive cars

-While Prince William and Kate Middleton have chauffeurs that often drive them, the couple also likes to drive themselves around every now and then, per The Sun.
+While Prince William and Kate Middleton have chauffeurs that often drive them, the couple also likes to drive themselves around every now and then.
 It may come as a surprise, however, that both of their vehicle histories are rather ordinary.
 Prince William's first car was a Ford Focus, and both William and Kate drove Volkswagen Golfs in the late '90s and early 2000s.
-But as they have gotten older, they've splurged on occasion.
+But as they have gotten older, they have definitely splurged on their automobiles on occasion.

-When they're not being hauled around town in a leased $400,000 bulletproof Bentley, their automotive tastes seem to lean towards the environmentally friendly.
-In 2021, The Prince and Princess of Wales arrived at the Earthshot Prize Awards in a fully-electric Audi that can cost upward of $150,000, per The Daily Mail.
+When they're not being hauled around town in a leased $400,000 bulletproof Bentley, their tastes seem to lean towards the environmentally friendly.
+In 2021, the Prince and Princess of Wales arrived at the Earthshot Prize Awards in a fully-electric Audi that can cost upward of $150,000.
 Electric car chargers had been recently installed at their residence.
-In 2022, the couple arrived at a St. Patrick's Day Parade in a brand-new hybrid Range Rover that is estimated to be worth over $100,000 — after selling their last Range Rover for around $50,000 — according to Express.
+In 2022, the couple arrived at a St. Patrick's Day Parade in a brand-new hybrid Range Rover that is estimated to be worth over $100,000 after selling their last Range Rover for around $50,000.